Building a Stage for Build a Boat Information

 Building in the Game’s Art Style:

 • Form/Shape: The shape of models isn’t necessarily limited.
-You just aren’t allowed to use a lot of unions and meshes.
-If you want to make a lot of models that use shapes that requires a union/mesh to be made, that’s where you might start running into issues.
+You just aren’t allowed to use a lot of unions and meshes and you need to stay within the part limit of the stage.
+Generally, when you follow these rules, you’ll end up with something that looks like it abides by the game’s art style.
+If you want to make a lot of models that use shapes that require a union/mesh to be made, that’s where you might start running into issues.
 Do not use the terrain editor to create stages as this doesn’t fall in line with the art style.

 image

-The only things that can be changed are things that fall in line with the art style.
+The only things that can be changed here are things that still fall in line with the art style.
 I do not recommend using textures or decals.
-These tend stray away from the game’s art style.
-Gradients also isn’t part of the game’s art style so avoid those as well.
+These tend to stray away from the game’s art style.
+Gradients also aren’t part of the game’s art style so avoid those as well.
 Remember, when choosing colors, pick vibrant colors.

 Setting your Stage’s Difficulty:

-When building your stage, your obstacles and the functionality of the stage will determine it’s difficulty.
-When making the obstacles and deciding the functionality, you need to make sure both of them complement each other in terms of size and difficulty.
-The stages have 4 difficulty levels that range from Easy to Extreme and the stages in each difficulty has different characteristics.
+When building your stage, your obstacles and the functionality of the stage will determine its difficulty.
+When making the obstacles and deciding on the functionality, you need to make sure both of them complement each other in terms of size and difficulty.
+The stages in Build a Boat have 4 difficulty levels that range from Easy to Extreme and the stages in each difficulty have different characteristics.

 • Easy Stages: These are the 1st, 2nd, and 3rd stage the player encounters.
-Characteristics shared across these stages are that they have small obstacles, they lack a functionality, and its easy to dodge obstacles with a boat motor.
+Characteristics shared across these stages are that they have very small obstacles, they lack functionality that directly damages the boat, and it is easy to dodge obstacles with a boat motor.

 • Medium Stages: These stages are the 4th, 5th, and 6th stage the player encounters.
-The functionality of these are insignificant, they don’t directly effect the player or their boat, and/or they do very little damage to the boat.
-The obstacles in these stages range from small to average sized and give the player a slightly harder time when dodging it
+The functionality is more significant, directly affecting the player or their boat, but they still don’t do a lot of damage to the boat.
+The obstacles in these stages range from very small to average-sized and give the player a slightly harder time when dodging it

 • Hard Stages: These stages are the 7th, 8th, and 9th stage the player encounters.
-The functionality of these stages attempt to directly damage the boat, slow the boat down, and/or deals splash damage to the boat.
-The obstacles here range from small to fairly large, they do a lot of damage, and sometimes the obstacles have a functionality that activated when the boat collides with it which causes them to do things that vary from exploding or leaving a lingering area of damage.
+The functionality of these stages attempts to directly do a lot of damage to the boat and/or deal splash damage to the boat.
+The obstacles here range from small to fairly large, they do a lot of damage, and sometimes the obstacles have a functionality that activates when the boat collides with it which causes them to do things that vary from exploding or leaving a lingering area of damage.

 Once you pick a functionality, determine what difficulty most resembles that functionality and stick to it.
 Try to make the obstacle’s abilities (if it has one) and size match with the functionality and vice versa.